Hugin: A State Machine Framework for Agentic Reasoning

 Configuration

 How the agent behaves.
 Tools, model, system prompt, templates — all dynamically rendered at each step, so the agent's capabilities can change mid-task.
+Configurations can define state machines with transitions, giving agents different tools and prompts in different phases.

 Task